Granit Xhaka: Sunderland

 On 30 July 2025, Xhaka returned to England, signing for newly promoted Premier League side Sunderland on a three-year contract for a reported initial fee of £13 million, with an additional £4 million in add-ons.
 Afterwards, he was named as Sunderland captain by head coach Régis Le Bris ahead of the 2025–26 season.
-Later that year, on 3 November, he scored his first goal in a 1–1 draw with Everton.
+Later that year, on 3 November, he scored his first goal for Sunderland in a 1–1 draw with Everton.
+He eventually captained the newly promoted side to a place in the Europa League after they finished seventh in the league.

 International career

 2008–2011: Youth levels and senior debut

 Xhaka has played for Swiss youth squad at the U-17 level.
 He participated in the Under-17 World Cup in 2009 in Nigeria.
 The Swiss team won the World Cup.

 He played his first game for the Switzerland national under-19 team on 25 May 2010, as a substitute, as the team beat Austria national under-19 football team 3–2 in the Schwaz, Austria.
 He scored his first goal for the U-19 on 7 September 2010 as the team won 3–0 against the Czech Republic.

 Xhaka played his first game for the under-21 side on 3 September 2010, as a substitute, as the team beat the Republic of Ireland 1–0 at the Cornaredo Stadium in Lugano.
 This was the last game in the qualification Group 2 to the 2011 UEFA European Under-21 Championship.
 Xhaka was member of the Swiss U-21 squad that competed in the final tournament, hosted by Denmark, between 11 and 25 June 2011.
 The Swiss team reached the final without conceding a goal, but lost to Spain 2–0.